ksnip/ksnip/README.md

 * And other configuration options.

+### AppImage
+Starting with version 1.4.0 we provide an AppImage of Ksnip, which can be downloaded from the release page.
+Starting with version 1.5.0 we have a continues build AppImage which is build after every commit and is uploaded to the release page as Continues Build release.
+Continues Build AppImages are considered alpha versions and work in progress.

+In order to use AppImages, just download them from [here](https://github.com/damirporobic/ksnip/releases), make them executable and start using it, no installation required.
+`$ cd ~/Downloads`
+`$ chmod a+x ksnip*.AppImage`
+`$ ./ksnip*.AppImage`

+More information about setting to executable can be found [here](https://discourse.appimage.org/t/how-to-make-an-appimage-executable/80).

+### RPM and DEB Binaries
+Starting with version 1.3.2 we provide ksnip as 32bit and 64bit DEB binariy and 64bit RPM binary.
+RPM and DEB binaries are created only at release of a version and currently we have no continues build that creates those binaries after every commit.
+RPM and DEB binaries can be downloaded from [here](https://discourse.appimage.org/t/how-to-make-an-appimage-executable/80).

+Installing RPM:
+`$ cd ~/Downloads`
+`$ rpm -Uvh ksnip*.rpm`
+`$ ksnip`

+Installing DEB:
+`$ cd ~/Downloads`
+`$ sudo dpkg -i ksnip*.deb`
+`$ ksnip`

 ### Building from source

-1. Get latest release from GitHub by downloading either the zip or tar.gz package from https://github.com/damirporobic/ksnip/releases
+1. Get latest release from GitHub by downloading either the zip or tar.gz package from [here](https://github.com/damirporobic/ksnip/releases).
 2. Change to download directory, unpack the package and go to new directory:
     `$ cd ~/Downloads`
     `$ unzip ksnip-1.x.x.zip`